 Sts.
-Constantine & Helen broke ground on its new temple on November 16th, 2020 to add 7,400 square feet to complement the existing parish.
-The new temple will provide seating for 408 parishioners increasing its place of worship by 45% over the current sanctuary which seats approximately 280.
+Constantine and Helen broke ground on its new temple on November 16th, 2020 to add 7,400 square feet to complement the existing parish.
+The new temple will provide seating for 408 parishioners, increasing its place of worship by 45% over the current sanctuary which seats approximately 280.

 Construction updates will be provided, with an expected completion in December 2021.
 Keep visiting us to see how it’s going!

 408 Parish Capacity in pews & chairs (an increase of 45% from approximately 280)

 We are already making progress with the leveling of the ground for construction of our new church.